rscloura/Doldrums/README.md

 ## Usage

 To use, simply run the following command, substituting `libapp.so` for the appropriate binary, and `output` for the desired output file.
+Note that the verbose option only works for Dart snapshot v2.12.
 ```
-python3 src/main.py libapp.so output
+python3 src/main.py [-v] libapp.so output
 ```

 The expected output is a dump of all classes, in the following format: